-In a separate effort to weaken the amendments to the Chemical Accident Prevention Rule, EPA has proposed to substantively roll back aspects of the rule through an administrative rulemaking.
+In a separate effort to weaken the amendments to the Chemical Accident Prevention Rule, EPA proposed to substantively roll back aspects of the rule through administrative rulemaking.
 In August 2018, the OAG joined multistate comments opposing that proposal and urging implementation of the amendments as promulgated.
 On October 28, 2019, the OAG joined the same group of states in filing supplemental comments highlighting the U.S. Chemical Safety Board's preliminary investigation results regarding an explosion and fire at the Philadelphia Energy Solutions Refinery which occurred in June 2019.
 In November 2019, EPA issued its final rule which largely mirrored its 2018 proposed rule.

-In February 2020, we joined a similar multistate coalition in seeking judicial review of the November 2019 final rule in the D.C.
+In February 2020, the OAG joined a similar multistate coalition in seeking judicial review of the November 2019 final rule in the D.C.
 Circuit.
-Concurrent with seeking judicial review our coalition also filed a petition for administrative reconsideration of the final rule, given the information introduced by our October 2019 supplemental comments.
+Concurrent with seeking judicial review the coalition also filed a petition for administrative reconsideration of the final rule, given the information introduced by the coalition's October 2019 supplemental comments.
 The D.C.
-Circuit agreed to hold our challenge in abeyance until EPA ruled on our petition for administrative reconsideration which was denied in September 2020.
-We have since filed a separate petition for review of the denial of our request for administrative reconsideration and the two cases have been consolidated.
+Circuit agreed to hold this challenge in abeyance until EPA ruled on the coalition's petition for administrative reconsideration which was denied in September 2020.
+The same multistate coalition then filed a separate petition for review of the denial of our request for administrative reconsideration and the two cases have been consolidated.